rand_distr/poisson.rs

 #[derive(Clone, Copy, Debug, PartialEq)]

-#[cfg_attr(feature = "serde1", derive(serde::Serialize, serde::Deserialize))]
+#[cfg_attr(feature = "serde", derive(serde::Serialize, serde::Deserialize))]

-pub struct Poisson<F>
+pub struct Poisson<F>(Method<F>)

-where F: Float + FloatConst, Standard: Distribution<F>
+F: Float + FloatConst,

-/// Error type returned from `Poisson::new`.
+/// Error type returned from [`Poisson::new`].

 #[derive(Clone, Copy, Debug, PartialEq, Eq)]